Degrees and Certificates

 Many international students begin their studies in the Intensive English Program before progressing to academic programs.
 Students who have not completed high school in their own country may be eligible for the International High School Completion Program, allowing them to take courses that will help earn high school and college credits at the same time.
 For more information about International Programs and Global Education, please see LWTech.edu/International

 There are three types of eLearning courses.
 Each type requires the same amount of course work per credit hour, but there are differences in how much is conducted in the classroom versus online.

-These classes are conducted with a traditional classroom schedule, but also utilize online systems for activities such as posting class announcements and grades or submitting assignments.
+These classes are conducted with a traditional classroom schedule and utilize online systems for activities such as posting class announcements and grades or submitting assignments.